 We may earn money or products from the companies mentioned in this post.

-Balancing my tray in the campus cafeteria, I turned from the buffet to search for a seat.
-There he was, sitting at a table with a group of my guy friends.
+Balancing my tray in the campus cafeteria, I turned from the buffet, searching for a seat.
+There he was, sitting with a group of my guy friends.
 “Come on over and meet Jimmy Gray!”
 They motioned to the second-semester student, pulling out a chair across the table from him.

 I observed the new guy leaning over a bowl of cereal with his tongue sticking out in the shape of a giant spoon.

 To which the boys loaded up with sugar to see how much his tongue could hold.

 Apparently, I was supposed to be amazed that this guy could make a bowl shape with his tongue.

 Rolling my eyes, I considered walking away, but they insisted I take the offered seat and share the meal, as I often did.

 Before Jimmy came along.